RoboticExplorationLab/roboticexplorationlab.github.io/join.md

 ---

 ### Lab Meetings
-Anyone is welcome to attend our lab meetings, which are currently being held virtually.
+Anyone is welcome to attend our lab meetings, which are currently being held in-person (zoom available).
 See the [lab calendar](http://roboticexplorationlab.org/calendar.html) for details.

 ### Prospective Graduate Students
 If you are interested in working in our lab, please apply to one of the [graduate programs offered by the Robotics Institute](https://www.ri.cmu.edu/ri-education/).
 Please contact Zac after you have been admitted.